broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 * VDS storage cost: $500 / month.
 Note AoU should have exact copies of the two VDSes generated for Delta.
 * VDS regeneration cost: $1000 (~10 hours @ ~$100 / hour cluster cost) + $3000 to regenerate Avro files if necessary.

-## "Inflection points"

-With each new AoU callset the Variants team has pushed the limits of scale beyond any previous callsets we’ve created.
-Many times this requires us to plan for new approaches where we know we’ve hit scale limitations, but other times the team only discovers that we’ve hit a scale limitation once the callset is underway.

-While a callset is underway the team might receive a request from Lee and/or AoU to make changes to the format, contents, or delivery of callset data.
-These requests may invalidate some of the data that has been produced up to that point in the callset.

-And sometimes we might just mess something up.

-These "inflection points" in callset creation should motivate the Variants team to think about what data generated up to that point should be deleted.
-This should not only help make clear the work that does belong to the current callset, but would also prevent spending money on the storage of data that is not part of the callset.

-Some of this data can consume significant space: for Delta we found ~300 TiB of junk costing several thousand dollars per month.
-Cleanup usually includes separately deleting the BQ dataset and workspace as the deletion of one does not cascade to the other.

-For the AoU Delta callset, the Variants team delivered the callset in Hail VDS format for the first time.
-The team’s lack of familiarity with Hail unsurprisingly caused us to make several wrong turns trying to make this callset:

-1. Our first attempt to extract Avro files produced unusable results since an incorrect filter name was supplied and the code at the time did not validate filter names.
-We noticed the mistake fairly soon after completing the export, but unfortunately it took a while for us to realize that the unusable Avro output was consuming ~80 TiB of GCS storage.
-2. Some of our intermediate callsets used a GQ 40 drop state which turned out to be unworkable for Hail.
-Once we realized this and committed to a "NONE" drop state we should have promptly cleaned up unusable BQ datasets and associated workspaces.
-3. The Delta v1 workspace + BQ dataset was similarly abandoned due to improperly reblocked VCFs and should have been deleted promptly.
-4. We unexpectedly found ourselves running the "prepare" step in order to generate callset statistics as we had not realized during callset planning that callset statistics generation depended on the tables created and populated in this step.
-While we only needed the variant data to generate callset statistics, at the time the "prepare" workflow did not have the ability to bypass generation of reference and sample data tables.
-The "prepare" reference data in particular consumed ~30 TiB and should have been deleted right away.
-5. The Hail GVS import script specifies a temporary "directory” which is not automatically cleaned up if the import fails.
-This was useful for our team when the Hail import was failing after creating intermediate VDSes since we were able to pick up where we left off on subsequent attempts and save a lot of compute.
-However once the import finally succeeded we did not immediately realize that the temporary directory is still not cleaned up automatically, and furthermore that this directory’s contents are several times larger than the actual output VDS.